How gold open access may make things worseIn: science politics

 Once the back-issues are made accessible even after subscriptions run out, a smart scheme of staged phasing out of big subscription deals will ensure access to most of these issues for at least 5 years if not more.
 In this time, some of the freed funds from the subscriptions can be used to pay for single article access for newly published articles.
 The majority of the funds would of course go towards implementing the functionalities which will benefit researchers to such an extent, that any small access issues seem small and negligible in comparison.

 In conclusion, there is no way around massive subscription cuts, both out of financial considerations and to put an end to pernicious journal rank.
 If cleverly designed, most faculty won’t even notice the cuts, while they simultaneously will reap all the benefits.
 Hence, there is no reason why people without infrastructure expertise (i.e., faculty generally), should be involved in this reform process at all.
 Much like we weren’t asked if we wanted email and skype.
 At some point, we had to pay for phone calls and snail mail, while the university covered our email and skype use.
 At some point, we’ll have to pay subscriptions, while the university covers all our modern needs around scholarly narrative (text, audio and video), data and code.

-It’s clearly not trivial, but the savings of a few billion dollars every year should grease even this process rather well, one would think.
+It’s clearly not trivial, but the savings of a few billion dollars every year should grease even this process rather well, one would naively tend to think.